Being properly packed and prepared with the necessary things to bring to the beach is essential to ensure a relaxing and

 If you happen to be staying somewhere that provides swim towels, don’t bother to bring your own and save yourself the space and the work of having to launder them later.

-Additional planning tip: Perhaps just as essentials as a beach towel itself, are these beach umbrella hooks.
-They are the perfect solution for hanging up wet towels between trips in-and-out of the water.
+Additional planning tip: Perhaps just as essentials as a beach towel itself, are beach umbrella hooks.
+These handy hooks are the perfect solution for hanging up wet towels between trips in-and-out of the water.

 6. Sunscreen for the entire family